Vietnam.vn - Nền tảng quảng bá Việt Nam

 (Source: Industry and Trade Newspaper)

-Mr. Thue Quist Thomasen, CEO of Decision Lab, commented that the survey results reveal a nuanced picture of the business landscape.
+Meanwhile, Thue Quist Thomasen, CEO of Decision Lab, commented that the survey results reveal a nuanced picture of the business landscape.

-This short-term uncertainty is balanced by strong long-term confidence, with nearly 70% of businesses expressing optimism about Vietnam’s economic growth over the next five years.
-This confidence is reflected in the proportion of businesses that would recommend Vietnam as an investment destination.
+This short-term uncertainty is balanced by strong long-term confidence, with nearly 70% of businesses expressing optimism about Vietnam's economic growth over the next five years.
+This confidence is reflected in the percentage of businesses that would recommend Vietnam as an investment destination.

 To attract more FDI from Europe